mmaldacker/Vortex2D/Docs/rendering.rst

 The rendering API is very basic and supports only the most basic functionality.

-Create an instance of :cpp:class:`Vortex2D::Renderer::Instance` which is then used to create an instance of :cpp:class:`Vortex2D::Renderer::Device`.
+Create an instance of :cpp:class:`Vortex::Renderer::Instance` which is then used to create an instance of :cpp:class:`Vortex::Renderer::Device`.

 The device is then used to create any other object.
-The main one is the :cpp:class:`Vortex2D::Renderer::RenderWindow` which is a window where to render sprites and polygons.
+The main one is the :cpp:class:`Vortex::Renderer::RenderWindow` which is a window where to render sprites and polygons.
-The function :cpp:func:`Vortex2D::Fluid::RenderWindow::Display()` is then used to present the result to the screen.
+The function :cpp:func:`Vortex::Fluid::RenderWindow::Display()` is then used to present the result to the screen.

 .. code-block:: cpp

-	Vortex2D::Renderer::Instance instance("Application name", extensions); // pass list of required extensions Vortex2D::Renderer::Device device(instance.GetPhysicalDevice(), surface);
+  Vortex::Renderer::Instance instance("Application name", extensions); // pass list of required extensions Vortex::Renderer::Device device(instance.GetPhysicalDevice(), surface);

-	Vortex2D::Renderer::RenderWindow window(device, surface, width, height);
+  Vortex::Renderer::RenderWindow window(device, surface, width, height);

 Note that the instance requires a list of extensions necessary to create a window.
 With GLFW they can be retrived as: